martenlienen/translations/README.md

 And there are commands to view your translations:

 - `view`: View all translations for a given key
+- `validate`: Validate that a translations has all keys, that are in the master

 For more info just run `translations help <command>`.